avl/arcshift/README.md

 are extremely infrequent, or if it is possible to periodically obtain mutable access to all ArcShift instances to reload them (freeing up memory).

+You can think of ArcShift as an Arc<> over a linked list of versions, with the ability to add a new version and automatically reload on read (see [`ArcShift::get`]).

 ```rust
 use std::thread;
 use arcshift::ArcShift;